 How to create your own brown noise soundscape

 Spotify and Youtube both have options.
 If you simply search “white noise” or “brown noise,” you’ll find options.
-But if you don’t have time to search, try listening to ours.

 The best ways to use brown noise for sleep, relaxation, and productivity